Lomachenko batters Nakatani, scores 9th-round TKO in return

 With the win, Lomachenko is hoping to land a rematch against Lopez, who was set for his first title defense in Miami on June 19 until he tested positive for COVID-19.
 His mandatory bout against George Kambosos, and the entire undercard, has been rescheduled for Aug.
 14 in Miami, but could be moved to Sept.
 11 in Las Vegas.

-Lopez’s father, Teofimo Sr., who was in attendance, told ESPN during an interview after the fight his son’s camp is willing to grant the rematch, but with the caveat it must happen immediately after the Kambosos bout.
+Lopez’s father, Teofimo Sr., was in attendance and told ESPN prior to the fight his son’s camp is willing to grant the rematch, but with the caveat it had to happened immediately after the Kambosos bout.

-”After this performance I think the public wants to see this fight,” Lopez Sr. said. ”I think I can convince my son to fight him again.
-After Kambosos it can be made.
-It’s gonna be the biggest fight in the world.
-We can make it happen in December.
-We can make it happen in Madison Square Garden.”

-Lomachenko’s loss to Lopez cost the 33-year-old his WBA and WBO lightweight titles and left the former unified champ on the outside looking in on a division that inherited a youth movement of undefeated fighters, including Lopez (16-0), Devin Haney (26-0), Ryan Garcia (21-0) and Gervonta Davis (25-0), who also fought Saturday, defeating Mario Barrios with an 11th-round TKO in Atlanta.
+Lomachenko’s loss to Lopez cost the 33-year-old his WBA and WBO lightweight titles and left the former unified champ on the outside looking in on a division that inherited a youth movement of undefeated fighters, including Lopez (16-0), Gervonta Davis (24-0), Devin Haney (26-0) and Ryan Garcia (21-0).

-A Lopez rematch could take place later this year or in early 2022, with Top Rank chairman Bob Arum ready to pull the trigger.
+A Lopez rematch could take place later this year or in early 2022, while Top Rank’s Bob Arum mentioned matches against Haney and Tank Davis for Lomachenko.

-”In case there was any doubt, Lomachenko proved he is still one of the very best fighters in the world,” Arum said. ”He is healthy and ready to fight any of the lightweights.
-As the promoter of these two great lightweights, my job and duty is to bring them together for the fight everyone wants to see.
-I’m fielding offers now from different places in the world.”

-While Alimkhanuly landed 46% of his power punches (65 of 142, including 20 to the body), Brant struggled the entire fight to find confidence to challenge inside, vividly cautious of Alimkhanuly’s counter punches.
+While Alimkhanuly landed 46% of his power punches (65 of 142, including 20 to the body), Brant struggled the entire fight to find confidence to challenge inside, vivdly cautious of Alimkhanuly’s counter punches.

 “Ever since I turned pro, I wanted a big fight like this,” Alimkhanuly said.
 “Whenever a title shot comes, I’ll be ready.”